 If you want a cool home, then nothing beats a central air conditioning system to do away with the extreme heat and humidity of summer.
-The problem is when an HVAC system malfunctions during the summer, and if it is a 15-year+ system, homeowners have to pull up their socks and make a big decision — do we repair or replace!
-The reason is due to the federal government’s mandatory R-22 phaseout.
-In other words, air conditioning systems that work with R-22 refrigerant will have to put these older models to rest for these reasons:
+The problem is when an HVAC system malfunctions during the summer, and if it is a 15-year+ system, homeowners have to pull up their socks and make a big decision — do we repair or replace?
+The reason is due to the federal government’s mandatory R-22 phaseout that finalized on January of 2020.
+In other words, air conditioning systems that work with R-22 refrigerant will have to decide whether to repair their old unit or to put these older models to rest.

-- The Total Ban Of R-22 In The United States
+- The Total Ban Of R-22 Production & Importation In The United States

 - Does R22 Continue To Be Available In New Jersey?